 About the 3G shutdown

-From the end of 2025 New Zealand’s mobile operators (2degrees, One NZ and Spark) will be shutting down their 3G networks.
-This will continue into early 2026.
+From the end of 2025 - early 2026, New Zealand’s mobile operators (2degrees, One NZ and Spark) have completed the shutdown of their 3G networks.
 This big change is part of a global upgrade to 4G and 5G technology, to deliver a more reliable experience for consumers and future-proof connectivity.

-This means any 3G-reliant devices will no longer work after the shutdown, including for emergency 111 calls.
-The TCF and mobile operators want to make sure New Zealanders know about this upcoming change, and have the right support needed to stay connected into the future
+Any 3G-reliant devices will no longer work now that 3G networks are switched off, including for emergency 111 calls.
+The TCF and mobile operators want to make sure New Zealanders know about this change, and have the right support needed to stay connected into the future.

 Check your phone today